-The Party Line menu is used to assign a key that talks and/or listens to a party line.
-Note, party line members are usually nonkeypanel devices unable to activate talk and listen paths.
-Therefore, if you want full communication with the party line, you need to assign both talk and listen on the key.
-If all communications are normally 2-way, you may wish to assign the key a Talk+Auto Listen.
+Party Line assigns a key that talks and/or listens to a party line.

+NOTE: Party line members are usually non-keypanel devices that cannot activate talk and listen paths.
+Therefore, if you want full communication with the party line, you may need to assign both talk and listen on the key.
+If all communications is normally 2-way, you may want to assign Talk+Auto Listen to the key.